Sandyfromnyc/Pet-Haven/README.md

   ## :pencil: App description

-  An application a pet sitter is able to enter their services and their prices.
+  An application a pet sitter is able to enter their location and services with their prices.
   A user can view the sitters and search for services.

 <details open>
   <summary> Purpose </summary>

+    1. A visitor is able to view list of sitters available.
-    1. A pet sitter logs in with their Google account.
+    2  A visitor is able to become a sitter by logging with their Google account.

-    2. A pet sitter is able to add or delete thier services along with thier price.
+    3. A pet sitter is able to add or delete thier services along with thier price.

-    3. A pet sitter is able to add or delete photos.
+    4. A pet sitter is able to add or delete their photos.

-    4. A pet sitter is able to edit their location.
+    5. A pet sitter is able to edit their location.

 </details>